koudyk/koudyk.github.io/src/content/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md

   1. Clinical settings (e.g., seamlessly transferring electronic health records when a patient moves);
   2. Public health (e.g., monitoring health issues across populations); and
-  3. Research and evidence-based healthcare (e.g., linking health records to clinical protocols; What Is SNOMED CT, n.d.)
+  3. Research and evidence-based healthcare (e.g., linking health records to clinical protocols; *What Is SNOMED CT*, n.d.)

 The main strength of SNOMED-CT is that it is widely-used, customizable, and has many tools built around it.
 For example, the fact that many organizations use it helps it fulfill the goal of facilitating transfer of electronic health records.